If you haven’t read it yet, we highly recommend the quickstart guide.

 Invoking the menu and export options

-Once you are done typing, flick up anywhere with two fingers, or swipe up from the bottom edge of the screen.
+Once you are done typing, flick up anywhere with two fingers, or flick down and then hold your finger on the screen for a moment.
 This will bring up the menu and also start reading back the text you have entered.
 The menu includes various options for using the text you have typed.
-You can exit the menu at any time using the back button, or scrubing up and down with two fingers.
+You can exit the menu at any time using the back button, or scrubing up, down, and up again with two fingers.

 Entering custom words